GSA/fpki-guides/pages/PIV FAQs.md

 When issuing PIV-I credentials, Non Federal Issuers (NFI) are required to populate the Universally Unique Identifier (UUID) and Global Unique Identifier (GUID) according to  [NIST SP 800-73](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf), in addition to placing 14 nines (9) in the Federal Agency Smart Credential Number (FASC-N).<br />  (See FAQs 3.24 through 3.41 for related information.)
 <br /><br /><br />

-### 3.40 As a As A Relying Party, When Do I Use The FASC-N Versus GUID
+### 3.40 As A Relying Party, When Do I Use The FASC-N Versus GUID?

 ---